xiaozu03/VeriFund-by-HackersAndMoles/README.md

 - **Smart Contracts:**
   Automate processes such as fund release and project verification, ensuring efficiency and eliminating manual errors.

-- **Cloud & API Integrations:**
-  Seamlessly connect with external financial and charity management systems for scalability and broader access.

 ---

 ## Impact and Benefits